jeromezero/proxy/drafts/proxy.md

 "I am unhappy?"

-She leans against the wall, crossing her arms under her gossamer bouyancies. <!-- or how 'bout "BREASTS" --> "You would know," she says.
+She leans against the wall, crossing her arms under her gossamer buoyancies. <!-- or how 'bout "BREASTS" --> "You would know," she says.
 "Maybe you are happy like this.
 I don't want to put words in your mouth, but you don't look happy.
 But fuck it.
 You would know."

 "I've got a hard on.
 Does that mean I'm happy?"